pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20034059.png?raw=true">

 Another important feature of NDP, is the integration of [MLflow](https://mlflow.org/).
-This integration allows to keep track of the different training iterations we perform, by saving the partial .
-You can refer to the following tutorial to.
-The results of our can be observed through our MLflow dashboard:
+This integration allows to keep track of the different training iterations we perform, by saving the generated model from each iteration, as well as the main hyperparamenters and the main metrics that we specify.
+All this information can be consulted through the MLflow dashboard:

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-12%20010755.png?raw=true">